Kingston Local History Website

 Visit Kingston's Historical Walking Trails

 Trove is a free search engine created by the National Library of Australia.
 Containing millions of items including images, newspaper articles, music, videos, diaries, websites maps and biographical material, Trove is an unrivalled repository of Australian material.
 Whether you are tracing your family history, doing professional research, reading for pleasure, teaching or studying, Trove can help.
-You can even search Trove directly from our website in the search box above.

 Museum of Australian Democracy